 Mod Rehab assistance may be offered to police officers and other security personnel who are otherwise eligible for assistance.
 The owner must apply to the HUD Field Office for authorization to house over-income police officers and other security personnel.
 The Authority will process such referrals from HUD.

-F. Criminal Background Checks and Policy regarding Denial of Admission and Termination of Assistance
+F. Criminal Background Checks and Policy regarding Denial of Admission and Termination of Assistance a.
+Criminal background checks are conducted on all adult household members at new

 1. Criminal Background Checks